 Observe your focus child and collect at least 5 anecdotal observations.
-Look in the ECIPs (online or print them out) to identify what you see in the child and where s/he fits in a particular domain.
-Is s/he doing what the ECIPs indicates s/he should be, or not?
+Look in the ECIPS (online or print them out) to identify what you see in the child and where s/he fits in a particular domain.
+Is s/he doing what the ECIPS says or not?
 How can this information help you decide what to do or how to plan?
 Bring your observations and the answers to these questions, to the next session.

-Field work: Between Session B and Session C
+Field work: between Session B and Session C

-Practice specific observation strategies as you observe your focus child.
+Practice specific observation strategies as you observe your target child.

 - 1. Choose two different observation strategies. - 2.
 Use each strategy to collect information about your target child.
 After using a strategy, note the following: - What is great about it?
-(What was it like to use?
-What did you like about using it?) - What is not so great about it?
+(What was it like to use?) - What is not so great about it?
 (What was challenging about using it?
 If it didn't meet your expectations, why not?) - What did you learn about the child? - How did you use what you learned?
 How could you use it in the future?